fried cabbage and corned beef

 4

-Lower heat to medium-high let the cabbage start to brown and some of it will even start getting a little burnt looking.
-That is ok, it adds to the flavor of the dish.
-Get as much of the cabbage started to fry and get translucent and brown.
-Partially cover, turn down the heat by half, almost to low.
+Lower heat to medium-high and let the cabbage start to brown.
+(Some of it will even start to look a little burnt.
+That's ok - it adds to the flavor of the dish.)
+Once as much of the cabbage as possible starts to get translucent, partially cover the pan, and turn down the heat by half, almost to low.
 Let simmer, stirring occasionally to reduce burning and sticking.
-I usually let the cabbage simmer and brown for an hour or so.
-I let as much of the water cook off of the cabbage as possible.
-Taste test it to make sure you have just the right amount of **salt (I really do not use very much salt, since the canned corned beef is pretty salty.), pepper, and sugar.
-The taste should be more cabbage flavor than seasonings. **The only reason I add some salt to the cabbage as it is cooking is the salt helps pull excess water out of the cabbage.**
+I usually let this go on for an hour or so to let as much of the water cook off as possible.
+Taste test it to make sure you have just the right amount of salt, pepper, and sugar.
+(The salt is really only there to help release water out of the cabbage, since the corned beef is salty on its own.)

 • Canned corned beef added to the cabbage.